if-05-01-A-fall-2019/assignment-6-basic-ipc-polleichtnermoritz/ipc.md

   to false, and 1 escapes the while and enters the CR.
   *Scenario 2:*

 2. Play through the scenario which makes the strict alternation approach fail.
-Document how it fails. the problem here is that they check the while condition before the other process sets the lock variable so the other one cant pass
+Document how it fails. lets say that process 0 has a higher priority then process 1.
+Process 0 enters enter_region() and sets turn = 1 and then process 1 gets to run through the CR and process 0 checks again if turn != 0, but turn is 1.
+So process checks the while unecessary, because it will never turn to 0 because the scheduler only lets process 0 do things.
 3. What is the meaning of the variable `loser` in Peterson's solution?
 When does it have any effect? the loser variable defines the process who enters last. only has a effect when the other process is also interested
 4. Extend the given functions such they can handle three processes.